statskiy-sovetnik/opensea-integration/README.md

 # Opensea Integration

-Sample NFT collection with integration on Opensea.
+Sample collection of playing cards NFTs with integration on Opensea.